• Coronavirus Advice for Staff

 • Aspiring young people who are equipped with the knowledge and skills needed to able to make informed choices about their futures.

-• Develop SMSC skills.
+• Develop Personal Development skills.

 • Develop cultural capital and character.

-Personal Development and Behaviour and Attitudes
+Behaviour and Attitudes

 At Hillside High School we aim to create a school where the personal development of our learners is pivotal.
 From the outset of a pupil’s secondary school journey we believe that the emphasis should not only be about progress and attainment of an individual, but of equal importance is equipping learners with the skills and characteristics to be responsible, respectful, active citizens who contribute positively to the local and wider community.